 — andrew corn (@acornnyc) August 3, 2015

 Columbus was the “entrepeneur’s entrepreneur,” whatever that means, says a blogger for VentureBeat.
-The Harvard Business Review, always a reliable source for insipid business mythologies, argues that Columbus’s colonization of the Caribbean made him the original disruptive innovator (but this author, a business professor named Patrick Murphy, covers all his bases and sensitively concedes that “those colonial activities, to be sure, turned wicked.”
-To be sure.).
+A piece in the Harvard Business Review, always a reliable source for insipid business mythologies, argues that Columbus’s colonization of the Caribbean made him the original disruptive innovator.
+The author, a business professor named Patrick Murphy, sensitively concedes that “those colonial activities, to be sure, turned wicked.”
+To be sure.
 A market analyst for Equities.com takes the analogy a bit further, calling Spain’s Queen Isabella the first “venture capitalist.”
+Others call Queen Isabella, who along with King Ferdinand expelled Muslims and Jews from Spain in the 1492 Reconquista, Columbus’ “angel investor.”
+Genocidal Christianity dies hard.

 The U.S. Chamber of Commerce honored the holiday with a listicle called “5 Evergreen Lessons from a 15th-Century Entrepreneur,” which is full of penetrating insights like this: